tonmoycsedu/Questions-Asked-to-Authors-vs-Chatbot/README.md

-# A dataset of questions asked to Authors vs a Chatbor
+# A dataset of questions asked to Authors vs a Chatbot

 This is the accompanying dataset for the following research paper: